 The plaster used to repair or re-plaster squash courts should be some product like Armourcoat or Proderite that is specially made for squash courts.
 For more information please contact:

-For a good job you need the proper paint contact Pat McDonnell Paints for advice.
-Go onto their website HERE for your local store.
-They will call out to your courts to offer free advice.
+For a good job you need the proper paint.
+See below for links for squash court paint.
 Squash Court Paint should be at a cost of no more than €75 per 5 litre tin plus VAT.
 Two tins will do a single coat but you should give it a second coat for a proper job.
 Maybe you can do 2 courts with 6 or 7 tins rather than 8 tins.
-You can apply with brush or roller and if some of your members are ‘handy’ and cover the floor properly you should be able to do the painting yourself.
-Of course a painter will do a better job!
+You can apply with brush or roller and if some of your members are ‘handy’ and cover the floor properly you should be able to do the painting yourself or if the budget allows employ a professional painter

 For court markings and diagrams of squash courts see HERE